sorab27/Firebase-Projects/README.md

-# Firebase-Projects
+# Firebase-Project
-This contains projects based on firebase.
+This contain a project based on firebase.
-This is a simple login and signup form connected to firebase.
+It is a simple login and signup form connected to firebase.